Landers1037/simple-email-sms/README.md

 `smstime` is the time you want to set for sms

+`sysprocess` is the list of system process you want to spy

 ### 🔴Log output

 once you have active or inactive your service,the log will be saved in `log.json`